chatterjeee/Business_Analytics/README.md

 # Bike Share Dashboard
 ## Project Overview
-The Bike Share Dashboard project is designed to provide key performance insights to support strategic decision-making for the Toman Bike Share company.
+The Bike Share Dashboard project is designed to provide key performance insights to support strategic decision-making for the Bike Share company.
 This dashboard will offer an in-depth analysis of various metrics, including revenue trends, rider demographics, and profit analysis, enabling the company to optimize its pricing strategy, manage operations more efficiently, and better serve its customers.

 ## Requirements
 The following key metrics and features will be included in the dashboard: